 Member at Large

 Stacey Krückel was diagnosed with Stage 2B, triple-negative breast cancer in February 2014.
-Her diagnosis galvanized her to start to volunteer with METAvivor, where she works on marketing, social media and public relations initiatives.
+Her diagnosis galvanized her to start to volunteer with METAvivor, where she works on marketing and public relations initiatives.

-Stacey has worked as a marketing professional within the financial services industry for almost 20 years, and is currently a Director of Marketing for a large European bank.
+Stacey has worked as a marketing professional within the financial services industry for 20 years.
 She has also served on a variety of non-profit boards, including the board of the New York Women’s Foundation, an organization that funds programs that support low-income women and girls in New York City, and the Double Discovery Center, an educational program for low-income students.
 Stacey has a BA from Wesleyan University, and an MBA from Columbia Business School.

-Stacey is a native New Yorker, born and raised in the South Bronx, but has been a transplant to Brooklyn for over 20 years.
-Stacey lives with her husband Jörg, their sons, Alexander and Sebastian, and their dog, Bella.
+Stacey lives in London, United Kingdom, with her husband Jörg, their sons, Alexander and Sebastian, and their dog, Bella.

 Kelly Lange has worked extensively as a patient advocate since her stage I breast cancer diagnosis in 1995.
 Kelly was re-diagnosed with regional recurrence in 2000 and has been in treatment for metastatic breast cancer since 2002.
 She has served on the Board of Directors at METAvivor since shortly after its founding in 2009.
 She has served as President of the organization and now serves as Treasurer.